 **This policy does not define "available."
 For example if a student is writing a paper and there is an "exam emergency," the student writing a paper is not expected to vacate the computer for the emergency.
 Again, we expect students to manage this policy as a privilege.

-3. To the extent available, Law School printers may be used to print in-class exams.
+3. To the extent available, Law School printers may be used to print papers.

 6. THE LAW SCHOOL DOES NOT GUARANTEE THAT SPACE WILL BE AVAILABLE FOR ALL STUDENTS WISHING TO USE COMPUTER EQUIPMENT FOR THEIR EXAMS.

 Students using computers may take their exams in the scheduled exam classroom, the make-up room (typically room 133) or in the authorized areas in the Library.
 Space in these rooms is available on a first-come, first-served basis.